Theoretical constraints on tidal triggering of slow earthquakes: Harmonic stress perturbation response of stable sliding VW faults

-To synthesize the time series results described above, we construct a response phase diagram in the $(P_{\sigma}, P_T)$ space (Figure~\ref{fig:phase_dagram_sbmodel}a).
-The color scale represents the normalized maximum slip velocity, $V_{\max}/V_{\mathrm{ss}}$, which allows us to distinguish creeping behavior (light blue), slow slip events (brown), and fast slip events (red).
-The phase diagram reveals well-defined triggered events regimes, only within a confined region of parameter space, approximately $P_{\sigma} \gtrsim 0.2$ and $2 \lesssim P_T \lesssim 70$.
+To synthesize the time series results described above, we summarize all the simulation results in the $(P_{\sigma}, P_T)$ phase diagram (Figure~\ref{fig:phase_dagram_sbmodel}a).
+The color scale represents the normalized maximum slip velocity, $V_{\max}/V_{\mathrm{ss}}$, which allows us to distinguish creeping (light blue), slow events (brown), and fast events (red).
+The phase diagram reveals the triggered events regimes, only within a confined region of parameter space, approximately $P_{\sigma} \gtrsim 0.2$ and $2 \lesssim P_T \lesssim 70$.
 Outside this window, the fault response remains creeping, with no detectable slip events.
-This result demonstrates that neither perturbation amplitude nor period alone is sufficient to trigger slip; instead, both must fall within specific ranges.
-By consolidating the transient responses into a single framework, the phase diagram provides a systematic and quantitative characterization of the conditions under which stress perturbations can trigger observable slip events on a stable sliding VW fault.
+This result demonstrates that neither perturbation amplitude nor period alone is sufficient to trigger slip events; instead, both must fall within specific ranges.
+So the phase diagram provides a systematic and quantitative characterization of the conditions under which stress perturbations can trigger observable slip events on a stable sliding VW fault.